MalcolmorianVII/Core-Bioinfo/README.md

 **Note:** The artic_covid_medaka.py has code to get the barcodes from the seqtracker rather than entering them manually.
 This script should be used when running the artic pipeline.The seqtracker should be in a csv format and have an env variable refering to it in the nextflow.config file.

-The test data & DATABASE_URL need to be checked against to prevent saving it to the database

 ## Running the pipeline